-Refer to the MADS Assignment Submission and Grading Policies section of the UMSI Student Handbook (access to Student Orientation course required)
+Refer to the MADS Assignment Submission and Grading Policies Opens in a new tab section of the UMSI Student Handbook (access to Student Orientation course required)

 For this course, assignments will be accepted 24 hours late with a 20% penalty.
 After 24 hours we will not accept your assignments unless you have prior approval for an extension.